Border Disputes and Organized Crime Drive Venezuelan Defense Expenditure

 Following healthy growth in Venezuelan defense expenditure over the past five years, modernization and border disputes are set to see this growth continue at a faster pace- a CAGR of 11.37% - over the next five years, according to a new report: Future of the Venezuelan Defense Industry – Market Attractiveness, Competitive Landscape and Forecasts to 2018

-Future of the Venezuelan Defense Industry - Market Attractiveness, Competitive Landscape and Forecasts to 2018
+Future of the Venezuelan Defense Industry

 The Venezuelan armed forces are currently outfitted with tired and obsolete equipment; the government has recognized the need to re-equip its military forces with more advanced technology, and this drive for modernization will precipitate growth of the country’s defense expenditure.